Granada-Publications/granada-publications-style/index.md

 “Isolated non-English words or phrases generally look best italicized rather than placed in quotation marks, especially if they are discussed as set terms rather than quotations from a particular source.” [@waddingham2014new]

 If a foreign word has entered the English language, use it in places where its definition in the English language is intended, otherwise use a transliterated version if the original meaning was intended.
-Example: Imam in English refers to someone who leads the prayer whereas Imām refers to a scholar of high caliber.

 Names of places, things, and people which are only available when transliterated, e.g. _Shām_, should *not* be italicized.